 Several recent news articles and health reports related to our food and beverage environment shed new light on the old adage, “we are what we eat,” and I would add, what we drink.

 A recent opinion article in the New York Times, titled “Our Food Is Killing Too Many of Us,” asks the simple question of what is making Americans so sick.
 The simple answer: our food.
-Poor diets comprised of energy dense, nutrient poor processed foods is the leading cause of mortality in the United States, and lead to obesity, heart disease, stroke, and diabetes.
+Poor diets comprised of energy dense, nutrient poor processed foods are the leading cause of mortality in the United States, and lead to obesity, heart disease, stroke, and diabetes.
 The total economic cost of obesity is estimated at $1.7 trillion, or almost 10 percent of our gross domestic product, the authors state.

 A recent study in JAMA Pediatrics reports that 1 in 5 adolescents has pre-diabetes with increased cardiometabolic risks.
 Also, the prevalence of both pre-diabetes and diabetes is much higher in individuals with obesity, according to the article.